-- Handle your tooth by the top or crown only, not the roots.
+- Handle your tooth by the top or crown only — don't touch the roots.

 - Don't rub the tooth or scrape it to remove debris.
 This damages the root surface, making the tooth less likely to survive.

-- Try to replace your tooth in the socket.
-If it doesn't go all the way into place, bite down slowly and gently on gauze or a moistened tea bag to help keep it in place.
+- Try to put your tooth back in the socket.
+If it doesn't go all the way into place, bite down slowly and gently on gauze or a moistened paper towel to help keep it in place.
 Hold the tooth in place until you see your dentist.

 - If you can't put your tooth back in the socket, immediately place it between your cheek and gum, or in cold milk or your own saliva.
 Or use an over-the-counter product that preserves a knocked-out tooth, such as those approved by the American Dental Association, if you have quick access to it.